nickdirienzo/digitalgarden/src/site/notes/Working with jujutsu.md

 ```

 I would love to run `jj git push --all`, but my dry run listed 74 bookmarks it would push.
 A lot of those are very, very stale.
 Not only is `jj` already making more productive with stacked PRs, but it is also encouraging me to Marie Kondo these all branches from my life.

+## Cheatsheet
+Create new revision from where we are: `jj new`

+Create new revision off `main` (i.e. need to hotfix something): `jj new main`

+Prepare revision for PR:
+* Create the bookmark: `jj bookmark create $name` ($name will be used as a branch in git)
+* Push the change: `jj git push --bookmark $name` (throw on `--dry-run` if you want to double check); this makes sure it's tracked by `jj` on origin

+All done with those changes?
+Time for another `jj new`, which locks in those changes locally under the bookmark.

+Lean into `jj new` for experiments, hotfixes, etc. Don't be afraid of having "uncommitted" changes; `jj` is managing it behind the scenes.